Liouville hypersurfaces and connect sum cobordisms: Applications of Theorem

-\begin{rmk} The contact manifolds $\Mxi_{(\Sdom,\Phi,\Psi)}$ can also be described using supporting open books and the contact fiber sum \cite[\S 3]{Geiges:Fiber}.
+The contact manifolds $\Mxi_{(\Sdom,\Phi,\Psi)}$ can also be described using supporting open books and the contact fiber sum \cite[\S 3]{Geiges:Fiber}.
 Perform a contact fiber sum of the contact manifolds $\Mxi_{(\Sdom,\Phi)}$ and $\Mxi_{(\Sdom,\Psi)}$ along the bindings of their associated open books, using the pages of the open books to frame the relevant normal bundles.
 The resulting contact manifold will be $\Mxi_{(\Sdom,\Phi,\Psi)}$.
-In dimension three, this is an example of the ``blown-up, summed open book'' construction described in \cite{Wendl:Cobordism}. \end{rmk}
+Using this description, if follows from Theorem \ref{Thm:GirCor} the the contact isotopy class of $\Mxi_{(\Sdom,\Phi,\Psi)}$ depends only on the isotopy classes of $\Phi$ and $\Psi$ in $\SympGroup$.
+In dimension three, this is an example of the blown-up, summed open book construction described in \cite{Wendl:Cobordism}.